devYoungyang/SwiftDemo/Pods/ZLPhotoBrowser/README.md

  ```

-### <a id="ChangeLog"></a>Change Log
+### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
-● 4.3.5
+● 4.4.5
   Add:
-    Support custom alert style.
-    Improve the experience of image editor.
-● 4.3.4
+    Can set whether the shadow is always displayed when cropping the picture
   Fix:
-    Fix a bug of the image editor.
+    When there are too many photos, the album may crash when opened.
+    Crash on simulator version 14.0.1.
+    In the image editor where the sticker position was incorrect after the image was rotated.
-● 4.3.3
+● 4.4.4
   Add:
-    Adjust loading progress hud style to make it prettier.
-    Add wrapper for ZLPhotoBrowser compatible types.
-    Support for requesting original images when 'allowSelectOriginal = false'.
+    Support downloading video data from iCloud before selecting a video.
+    Makes the drawn curves smoother when editing images.
+  Fix:
+    Fix a bug that may fail to save videos stored on iCloud.
+● 4.4.3.1, 4.4.3.2 - 4.4.3 Patch
+  Fix:
+    Delete some time-consuming codes to improve the image loading speed of the thumbnail interface.
+    Disable TextView when user ends editing.
 ...
 ```

-### <a id="Languages"></a>Languages
+### Languages
-🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish.
+🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish, 🇸🇦 Arabic.

-### <a id="Installation"></a>Installation
+### Installation
 There are four ways to use ZLPhotoBrowser in your project:

   - using CocoaPods